riceissa/abc/uw.markdown

     UWashington?](https://www.quora.com/University-of-Washington/How-does-one-meet-new-people-at-UWashington)

     - Consider going to a Quora meet-up.
 For the ones in Seattle, see [this page](http://seattlequorameetups.quora.com/).
+(This blog is currently closed to the public, but if you contact me and you live in the Seattle area, I can probably get you in.)

 -   [Alex K. Chen's answer to: Colleges and Universities: How can you make important connections if you don't attend a top